dylan-slack/almostsurely/_posts/2020-02-13-centrality.md

 ### Betweeness Centrality

-A potential issue with Closeness Centrality is that we might rank a node that is close to many vertices but only through a single node (or few vertices) as having high centrality.
-For example, if I'm connected to many people in a group, but only through one friend.
+A potential issue with Closeness Centrality is that it will assign high centrality to vertices that are close to other vertices but only through a single vertex.
+Let's say I'm connected to many people in a group but only through one friend.
 In some sense, I'm less critical to the network, though I'm closely connected to many people.

 We can capture this notion using *betweeness centrality*.
-Let's consider all pairs of vertices in the graph $$u,w$$.
-If the shortest path between all pairs of vertices goes through $$v$$ often, the vertex $$v$$ is probably more important.
+Let's consider all pairs of vertices in the graph, $$u,w$$.
+If the shortest path between all pairs of vertices goes through $$v$$ often, the vertex $$v$$ is more important.
 We express between centrality as follows,

 <center> $$\textrm{centrality}(v) = \sum_{u,w \neq v} \frac{\textrm{Number shortest paths from }u\textrm{ to }w \textrm{ through }v}{\textrm{Number shortest paths from } u \textrm{ to } w }$$</center>